microsoft/WhatTheHack/072-DataScienceInFabric/Student/Challenge-04.md

 3. Format predictions and save them to a delta table

 By the end of this challenge, you should be able to understand and know how to use:
-- The PREDICT function, how to use the MLFlowTransfomer object, how to create predictions
+- The PREDICT function, how to use the `MLFlowTransfomer` object, how to create predictions
-- (Additional learnings, not core to the hack) The Python Faker library, how to use it to create simulated data to be used for model inferencing
+- (Additional learnings, not core to the hack) The Python Faker library, how to use it to create simulated data to be used for model inference

 ## Success Criteria